chde9352/2015week1/deliverables/README.md

 ### Section 1: The Front End
 #### Required - Answer these questions in the deliverables file, and complete the following.

 What is the role of HTML in a web page?
 HTML is the language, or code, used to edit and position the text, images, frames and other web page elements.
+Its purely for content.
 What is the role of CSS in a web page?
-CSS is an enhanced form of HTML, and makes it easier to edit the looks of a web page.
+CSS is an enhanced form of HTML, and makes it easier to edit the design of a web page.
 What is the role of Javascript in a web page?
 Java script primarily to make a website more active or visual, it can not go without html / css and works with it but is seperate from html and css.